 Most information says Commelina erecta is considered an annual but Steyermark’s Flora of Missouri says they are perennial.
 Perhaps they are perennial in the southern part of Missouri and in the south.
 They have somewhat thickened, fibrous roots like a perennial would.

 Photo of the large colony of Commelina erecta by the pond in the back pasture.
 Commelina erecta, like other species in the genus, have erect to ascending stems.
 That means they grow upright until they get long enough to sprawl.
 Stems on the ground root at the nodes.

 I took a lot of photos of the flowers and bracts because they are the most interesting part of the plant.

 I opened this bract which shows two ovaries inside.

 The above is a good photo showing the flower with a short peduncle between the flower and ovary.
-Strange how Commelina erecta is supposed to have bracts that are fused tother, the lower third… How can they be fused together when a flower is coming out?
-They are probably fused together initially but open as it matures.
+Strange how Commelina erecta is supposed to have bracts that are fused together at the lower third… How can they be fused together when a flower is coming out?
+They are probably fused together initially but open as it matures…

-As you can see in the above photo, the bract is fused at the lower third, but a flower is starting to emerge next to the stem.
+As you can see in the above photo, the bract is fused at the lower third and a flower is starting to emerge next to the stem.

-I will take photos of the leaves and stems of Commelina erecta in 2020.
+I didn’t take any new flowers of the Commelina species in 2020.
+I was too busy identifying more wildflowers and doing other things.
+Maybe I can take more photos in 2021.
 Many of the links below give better descriptions and photos.